PostgreSQL Performance Tuning: How to Size Your Database

 Second, don't panic—and definitely don't start frantically Googling for a different database to use.
 PostgreSQL is the most loved database out there and the best foundation for your application, but if you’re scaling, it may need a little extra love.

-This post is the first of a four-part series to help you fine-tune your PostgreSQL database for performance as your data and query volume grow.
+In this article, we will cover CPU and memory sizing for your database.
 As often happens with databases, there aren’t foolproof guidelines we can assure will work without direct experimentation and observation: there are very few true invariants and always caveats.
 Fortunately, though, there are some principles you can systematically follow, and we’ll explore them in this series.

-On this page, we’ll start by breaking down the relationship between your available database resources (CPU and memory) and performance.
 It may be tempting to fix every performance issue by throwing more resources (a.k.a. money) at the problem—don’t do this.
 That is an unsustainable solution that will raise your bill through the roof in the future.
-So, let’s discuss how to determine the right size for your PostgreSQL database.
+So, let’s start by breaking down the relationship between your available database resources (CPU and memory) and performance.

 There are three main components of the (usually virtual) machine that runs your database: memory (RAM), CPU, and disk I/O. This post will focus on CPU and memory.